GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

 12. What is the result and type of an operation like `val x = 5 / 2.toDouble()` and `println(x == 2.5)`?
 Explain why.

+    When we divide an `Int` number by a `Double`, the result will be of the type of the larger operand, which is `Double`.
+Therefore, the value of the variable will be 2.5.
+The print statement will output `true`.

 13. How are TypeCastException handled when performing type conversion in Kotlin, and what measures can be taken to prevent such errors?